hyperledger/indy-hipe/text/multi-sig-actions/README.md

 above.
 The number of signatures required for each action should be specified on the configuration ledger.

 Also this feature can be applied not only for trustees and adopted for any role supported by the indy-node.

 # Tutorial
 [tutorial]: #tutorial

 Implementation of this feature affects the client application: the indy-node will expect an administrative transaction sent with **the same source DID (action initiator) and signed by required number of trustees**.
 Otherwise the transaction will be rejected.
 It means that the client application should take care about multiple signing of the same transaction.

-Current implementation of libindy has an API call to add a signature for the transaction.
+Current implementation of libindy has an API call *indy_multi_sign_request()* to add a signature for the transaction.
 When such multi-signed transaction is received by the indy-node then all signatures of this transaction are verified.
 But preparation of multi-signed transaction is up to application.

+Here is an example steps that each *Client* (*Trustee*) need to do to send the transaction and what actions *Ledger* (each *Node*) does to verify the multi-signature:

+1. *Trustee1* creates a transaction payload and calls *indy_multi_sign_request()* libindy API call to sign it.
+The result is a JSON containing a signature.
+Then *Trustee1* transfers the JSON to *Trustee2*.
+2. *Trustee2* checks (optionally) a signature of *Trustee1*, and sign it calling *indy_multi_sign_request()*.
+The result is a JSON containing two signatures.
+Then *Trustee2* transfers the JSON to *Trustee3* and so on to achieve (or exceed) required number of trustees.
+3. The last *TrusteeN* signed the transaction can send it to the Ledger directly or transfer this prepared transaction to *Trustee1* (*action initiator*) which in turn sends it to the Ledger (needs to be discussed which way is better).
+3. Each Node gets the transaction and as part of static validation (before ordering and consensus steps) verifies the multi-signatures as
+follows:
+ - check what *action* is it
+ - gets how many signatures are required for this *action*
+ - verifies each signature
+ - check that the number of signatures is not less than the required threshold

 Also it is required to use the same source DID to have ability to uniquely identify this transaction in case of sending to the different